arkadip-maitra/sl-hwgat/readme.md

     ```

 2. Create a docker instance with the `Dockerfile` and run the container.
+   Install docker by following [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) tutorial.
+   Then install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to run and build the `Dockerfile`

-3. Install the required dependencies with `pip install -r requirements.txt`.
+4. Install the required dependencies with `pip install -r requirements.txt`.

 ## Usage